 The Victoria Clinic is recognised by all major health funds.

-Please discuss your hospitalisation with your health fund if you are unsure what benefits may apply, or speak to our admissions or discharge clerk.
+Please discuss your hospitalisation with your health fund if you are unsure what benefits may apply, or speak to our Admissions Manager.

-It is important to check the following with your health fund:
+It is important to check if your health fund: